raphaelkoszalka-zz/springboot-rest/README.md

 User ID is only required when updating username.

-Another important point is the user city name, since we do not have an interface to get and list all persisted cities on the database you should take care to post a user with a city already persisted in the database, remembering again that since this is just a POC I tried to keep the code complexity in a low level, without adding tons of business rules.

 Also I am not implementing a ModelMapper as I am used to do, just because as already stated, the goal was to provide a workable code without the need to increase it's complexity, since it's just a simple model of how Spring Boot handle it's HTTP requests.